top of page

 Context: Who's the client?

-Seivson ranked the first place on Tokyo Fashion Week in 2021 as an emerging high-end fashion house focusing on sustainable design and empowering women through clothing.
-They presented their works in both Taipei and Tokyo with over 500 live audiences and 20,000 online streaming audiences.
+Seivson is an emerging high-end fashion house focused on sustainable design and empowering women through clothing.
+In 2021, the brand ranked first at Tokyo Fashion Week and presented collections in both Taipei and Tokyo, reaching over 500 in-person attendees and more than 20,000 online viewers.

 Info